-The back street izakaya bars of Tokyo are the inspiration for this atmospheric Japanese barbecue restaurant, where the open kitchen cranks out skewers of smoky chicken hearts and unctuous pork belly.
+The back street izakaya bars of Tokyo are the inspiration for this atmospheric Japanese barbecue restaurant, where the open kitchen cranks out skewers of smoky chicken hearts, unctuous pork belly and crispy chicken skin.

 The Chilli Pickle

 The constant invention in this modern Indian brasserie means you’ll never tire or fail to be astonished by the food served from chef Alun Sperring’s kitchen.
 Keep an eye out for exceptional seasonal feasting menus too, particularly at Christmas, or treat yourself at home to Brighton’s Best Takeaway.

 Duncan Ray is our Best Chef for the technically brilliant and always delicious seafood cookery at his intimate restaurant that’s tucked away off the seafront.
 A recent refurbishment has breathed new life into the place and the food is better than ever, meaning The Little Fish Market offers one of the best dining experiences in the city.

 Housed at Café Rust on London Road, The Set restaurant serves a single multi-course tasting menu to a maximum of just 18 diners.
 Expect a procession of exquisite dishes combining Asian, European and British influences – or as chef/owner Dan Kenny describes it: “big flavoured, umami and fat-led food”.

 Baby Bao’s Taiwanese steamed buns and sides, served at craft beer pub The Pond close to Brighton station, have become a destination visit for those in the know.
 Many also consider this the best vegan food in Brighton thanks to plenty of options on its varied menu.

 Fourth and Church